 Students holding a B.Sc.
 Honours (4 year program) with a minimum B+ average in Biology, Biochemistry, Genetics, Microbiology or related fields are welcome to apply for graduate studies in Biology.

 Your on-line application will be automatically submitted to the Academic Program Assistant (Graduate).
-In the event of "acceptance", original transcripts (with the exception of McMaster University applicants) must be submitted directly to Barb Reuter, Academic Program Assistant (Graduate) in the Department of Biology at the following address:
+In the event of "acceptance", original transcripts (with the exception of McMaster University applicants) must be submitted directly to Michelle Toulouse, Academic Program Assistant (Graduate) in the Department of Biology at the following address: